A Survey of Test-Time Compute: From Intuitive Inference to Deliberate Reasoning

 \subsection{Updating the Model}

-Model updating utilizes test sample information to further finetune model parameters during the inference stage, enabling the model to adapt to the test distribution.
-The key lies in how to obtain information about the test samples to provide learning signals and how to select appropriate parameters and optimization algorithms to achieve efficient and stable updates. \paragraph{Learning signal} In the inference stage, the ground-truth of test samples is unavailable.
+Model updating utilizes test sample information to finetune model parameters during the inference stage, enabling the model to adapt to the test distribution.
+The key lies in obtaining test distribution information to provide learning signals and using appropriate parameters and optimization algorithms to achieve efficient and stable updates. \paragraph{\textbf{Learning signal}} In the inference stage, the ground-truth of test samples is unavailable.
 Thus, many works attempt to design unsupervised or self-supervised objectives as learning signals.
 Existing learning signals can be classified into two categories based on whether the training process can be modified: \textit{test-time training} (TTT) and \textit{fully test-time adaptation} (FTTA).
 TTT assumes users can modify the training process by incorporating distribution-shift-aware auxiliary tasks.
 During test-time adaptation, the auxiliary task loss serves as the learning signal for optimization.
 Many self-supervised tasks have been shown to be effective as auxiliary tasks in image modality, such as rotation prediction~\citep{sun2020test}, meta learning~\citep{bartler2022mt3}, masked autoencoding~\citep{gandelsman2022testtime} and contrastive learning ~\citep{liu2021ttt++,chen2022contrastive}.
 Among them, contrast learning has been successfully applied to test-time adaptation for visual-language tasks due to its generalization of self-supervised learning within and across modalities~\citep{zhu2024efficienttesttimeprompttuning}.